SimenHolmestad/TDT4290-Avalanche-prediction/readme.md

 # Conclusions
 ## Results
 The results were not as good as we hoped for, and the model gives different results each time we create it.
-This is seen very clearly by creating the map plot (showing the results of the model on mock data relative to each region), create the model again and create a new map plot.
-The plot will change dramatically, as the model does not seem to find a general global optimum.
+This is seen very clearly on the map plots (showing the results of the model on mock data relative to each region).
+Create the model again and create a new map plot and you will see the plot changing dramatically, as the model does not seem to find a general global optimum.

 We believe some of the reasons why the model does not wok as good as we hoped are:
 ### We do not have sufficient data